slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ![](/assets/images/htb-writeup-oouch/Screenshot_25.png)

-The python SimpleHTTPServer module doesn't display the headers by default so I'll just use Wireshark to the the cookie.
+The python SimpleHTTPServer module doesn't display the headers by default so we'll just use Wireshark to see the Cookie HTTP header.

 ![](/assets/images/htb-writeup-oouch/Screenshot_26.png)